-On August 18, 2020 and during all subsequent regularly scheduled Council meetings thereafter, the Council reviewed the emergency action and determined, by at least a fourth-fifths vote, that there was a need to continue the emergency action because the project was still in the design phase pursuant to a Memorandum of Understanding entered into between City and Trane Technologies that was approved by the Council during its August 4, 2020 meeting.
+On August 18, 2020 and during all subsequent regularly scheduled Council meetings thereafter, the Council reviewed the emergency action and determined, by at least a fourth-fifths vote, that there was a need to continue the emergency action because the project was still in the design phase pursuant to a Memorandum of Understanding ("MOU") entered into between City and Trane Technologies that was approved by the Council during its August 4, 2020 meeting.
 Trane Technologies is still diligently working on the design phase, which means the emergency action authorized by the Council is still ongoing.
 Based on the foregoing, City staff recommends that the City Council again review the emergency action authorized during its August 4, 2020 meeting and make the determination that there is still a need to continue the emergency action.
+However, it does appear that the design work under the MOU is winding down and will be completed in the near future.

-File #• 2020- 727 \ Version: 1
+File #: 2020-754, Version: 1